Abha Clark takes a deep breath, crosses to the lectern and addresses the audience.

 Shiva bravely entreats Kali but she swats him away like a gnat and goes on rampaging.
 Desperate and willing to die to save the people, Shiva decides to stop Kali by throwing himself under her feet.

-Dimly from her terrible stupor, Kali recognizes Shiva and drops her heads and swords.
+Dimly from her terrible stupor, Kali recognizes Shiva and drops her heads and scimitars.
 The people are saved.

 “And that’s the end of that battle.”
 Les closes the book.
 “But there will be more.”